8838drake/Bede.Less/README.md

 ```

 #####Why?
-We should be able to see if any media queries are used by looking at the relavant selector instead of looking at different parts of the file or even different files; this improves readability and knowledge of what code is attached to a selector.
+We should be able to see if any media queries are used by looking at the relevant selector instead of looking at different parts of the file or even different files; this improves readability and knowledge of what code is attached to a selector.